djbarrow/fundamental/README.md

 The successive approximation/genetic algorithm HAVE_ERROR_MEASURMENTS is incomplete just leave it out of fundamental_config.h

+There is an extensive list of non fundamental maths constants at https://calculla.com/math_constants

 ## More about the Author
 I thank God for inspiring this code, my blog business card can be found here https://djbarrow.blogspot.com/2021/03/about-me_13.html